 What Is It?

 All over your body there are small sacs filled with fluid called bursae (that’s plural for bursa).
-These are thin cushions between your bones and the moving parts of your body like muscles and tendons.
-If a bursa gets swollen and fills up with more fluid than it should, you have a condition called bursitis.
+These are thin cushions between your bones and the moving parts of your body like muscles and tendons to reduce friction.
+If a bursa gets inflamed and swollen and fills up with more fluid than it should, you have a condition called bursitis.
 This happens most often in bursae near joints like your hips, elbows, and knees that repeat the same motions over and over again.

 Your shoulder is another common place for bursitis.
 The subacromial bursa in each shoulder helps a group of muscles and tendons known as the rotator cuff to function.
 If it gets swollen, you have subacromial bursitis.